safing/web/_posts/2019-12-06-the-next-5-steps-for-safing.md

 And the best it will be totally free to use.
 We totally get that not everyone will be able to pay for the SPN and its servers - but why not enable them to get stealthy privacy too?
 There is no reason not to!

-## Stage 1. completed & future plans
+## Our Dream for Stage 1. and further Plans

 That will complete the first stage of our plans.
 At this point we can finally give away an open source, powerful application firewall.
 Free for anyone to use, supporting all desktop operating systems.
 And those who like what we do and can afford it, can then pay for the SPN to support us.
 We truly cannot wait!